 In California, material facts are most often disclosed by completing a form called a "Transfer Disclosure Statement," which your real estate agent might also refer to as a "TDS."
 The point of the Transfer Disclosure Statement is to accurately describe the condition of the property.
-You should check your TDS to see if the seller, in fact, failed to disclose the defect now troubling you.
+You should check your TDS to see if the seller did, in fact, fail to disclose the defect now troubling you.

-So, in our example, above, the relevant section would be part "B" which asks, "Are you (Seller) aware of any significant defects/malfunctions in any of the following?"
+So, in our mold and moisture example above, the relevant section would be part "B" which asks, "Are you (Seller) aware of any significant defects/malfunctions in any of the following?"
 If the seller failed to check the box next to "Roof," the seller has failed to disclose that defect.

-If the sellers concealed a known defect, you can sue for fraudulent misrepresentation.
-You will have to prove that they actually concealed the defect, as opposed to having perhaps been unaware of it.
+If the property sellers concealed a known defect, you can potentially sue for fraudulent misrepresentation.
+You will have to prove that the seller actually took steps to hide the problem, as opposed to having perhaps been unaware of it.

-You might be able to prove the sellers' intent to conceal from their conduct, such as their having painted over the evidence of the roof leak.
-You might also prove the sellers' intent to conceal a defect based on any instructions given to an agent not to tell you, or other prospective purchasers, about the concealed defect.
+You might be able to prove the sellers' intent to conceal from conduct, such as their having painted over the evidence of the roof leak.
+You might also prove the sellers' intent to conceal a defect based on any instructions given to a real estate agent not to tell you, or other prospective purchasers, about the concealed defect.
 Speak to your neighbors, your agent, and perhaps even the sellers' agent, to gather all relevant facts.